Ajmal191/case-study-buddy/README.md

 - Harvard Business School for case study methodology
 - XAI for providing the Grok AI API
 - The open-source community for inspiration and tools
+- Made with Cursor and a lot of support from ChatGPT

 ## 📞 Support